stan-business/stan-php/docs/Api/ConnectApi.md

 ------------- | ------------- | -------------
 [**create()**](ConnectApi.md#create) | **POST** /oauth/token | Create an access token to request user&#39;s infos

+## Authorize request

+Use `ConnectUtils` to generate a connect link for your users.
+See [https://doc.stan-app.fr/#create-an-authorization-request](https://doc.stan-app.fr/#create-an-authorization-request)

 ## `create()`